 curl https://virtualization.example.com/upload/g2OuLgRhdAWqlJsCMyNvcdt4o5ERIwmm --progress-bar -T cirros.img | cat

-After the upload is complete, the image should be created and transition to the Ready phase.
+After the upload is complete, the image should be created and enter the Ready phase

 d8 k get vi some-image